timostrating/pdfbooks/README.md

 # pdfbooks.nl

-You can run the code by using the build in server in php to run the /public/index.php.
-<pre> $ php -S localhost:8080 </pre>

 ## Project structure
 <!-- You can not trust tabs here for a correct result so we use spaces instead -->